amida-tech/blue-button-record/README.md

 - Persist Master Health Record (blue-button data) per patient:  Master Health Record contains all historical data about patients' health.
 Master Health Record is organized in sections such as allergies and medications and blue-button-record API is built based on this sectional organization.
 Each section is further organized as a set of entries even when there is only one entry as in demographics.
 - Persist all sources of Master Health Record:  Currently only text files are supported.
 Source content as well as various metadata such as name and upload time are stored.
 Each entry in Master Health Record is linked to a source.
 - Persist Merge History:  Since blue-button data is historical, entries in Master Health Record is expected to appear in multiple sources.
 Merge History keeps track of all the sources from which entries are created or updated.
 In addition it is also possible to register sources where the entries appear as it is in the Master Health Record (duplicates).
 - Persist Partial Health Record:  This module also stores a second health record seperate from Master Health Record called Partial Health Record.
 Partial Health Record is designed to store entries that are similar to existing entries in Master Health Record but cannot be identified as duplicate or seperate and thus require further review.
 Both the partial entries, Master Health Record entries that the partial entries match, and match details are stored.
-Partial Health Record entries are eventually either added to Master Health Record or removed; blue-button-record API provide methods for both.
+Partial Health Record entries are eventually either added to Master Health Record or removed; blue-button-record API provides methods for both.

 This implementation of blue-button-record uses MongoDB.